Building Your Own Custom Workflows

 - Type: Text

-Save as: “Extract first word” template
+Save as: “Extract first word” workflow

 Need help?